robiningelbrecht/php-slim-skeleton-docs/docs/10-intro.md

 ## What you'll need

 You'll need to have [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/) installed to be able to develop and run this skeleton on your local development machine.
+See [Docker setup](/docs/15-docker.md) for more details.

 ## Installation

 :::caution

-Be sure to choose the correct installation profile from the start as it is harder to change it afterwards.
+Be sure to choose the correct installation profile from the start as it can be tedious to change it afterwards.

 :::